HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Design Implementation

-However, there is still a corner case here: newer versions can be flushed into Level 0 when \hotrap{} is looking for newer versions.
+However, there is still a corner case: newer versions can be flushed into $L_0$ in the normal access path when \hotrap{} is looking for newer versions during step \circled{8}.
 To address this issue, \hotrap{} attaches an \emph{updated} field to each immutable promotion cache.
-When the mutable memory table becomes immutable (\circled{a}), for every record in them, \hotrap{} checks whether the same key exists in immutable promotion caches (\circled{b}), if so, then \hotrap{} inserts the key into the \emph{updated} field of the corresponding immutable promotion cache (\circled{c}).
-The records whose keys exist in the \emph{updated} field will not be packed into the immutable memory table (\circled{9}).
+When a mutable MemTable becomes immutable during normal accesses (\circled{a}), for every record in it, \hotrap{} checks whether the same key exists in the immutable promotion caches (\circled{b}), and if so, \hotrap{} inserts the key into the \emph{updated} field of the corresponding immutable promotion cache (\circled{c}).
+The records whose keys exist in the \emph{updated} field will not be packed into the immutable MemTable at step \circled{9}.

-To ensure that the list of immutable promotion caches does not change during the creation of immutable memory tables so that \emph{updated} field is correct, we create immutable promotion caches with DB mutex (the only major lock in RocksDB) held.
-Since in RocksDB, flushes are protected by DB mutex, there are only 2 cases and both cases are correct: (1) An immutable memory table is created, then an immutable promotion cache is created.
-If the immutable memory table has newer versions of records, then they will be detected in the checking process.
-(2) An immutable promotion cache is created, then an immutable memory table is created.
-If the immutable memory table has newer versions of records, then they will be added into \emph{updated} field and be detected.
+To ensure that the list of immutable promotion caches does not change during the creation of immutable MemTables at step \circled{a} so that the \emph{updated} fields are comprehensive, we create immutable promotion caches with the DB mutex (the only major lock in RocksDB) held at step \circled{3}.
+Since flushes are protected by the DB mutex, there are only two possible cases and both are correct: (1) An immutable MemTable is created before an immutable promotion cache is created.
+The newer versions of records in the immutable MemTable will be detected by the check of \circled{8}.
+(2) An immutable promotion cache is created before an immutable MemTable is created.
+The newer versions of records in the immutable MemTable will be added to the \emph{updated} field and detected by \circled{a} to \circled{c}.